 The number of crude oil or natural gas wells at the facility.

 A list identifying all pressure vessels, tanks, separators, sumps, and ponds at the facility, including the size of each tank and separator in units of barrels.
+The list shall also specify whether or not the equipment is controlled with a floating roof tank or a vapor collection system or is not controlled.
+Separator and tank systems that comply with the provisions in sections 95668(a)(2)(F), 95668(a)(2)(G), 95668(a)(2)(H), or 95668(a)(2)(I) do not need to be included in this list.

-The annual crude oil, natural gas, and produced water throughput of the facility.
+The annual crude oil, condensate, natural gas, and produced water throughput of the facility.

 A list identifying all reciprocating and centrifugal natural gas compressors at the facility.
+The list shall include the size of the compressors in units of horsepower and shall specify whether or not the compressors are controlled with a vapor collection system.
+For centrifugal compressors, the list shall specify whether the compressor has a wet or dry seal.

-A count of all natural gas powered pneumatic devices and pumps at the facility.
+A list identifying all natural gas powered pneumatic controllers and pumps at the facility.
+The list shall specify whether or not the pneumatic controllers and pumps are controlled with a vapor collection system.

 The permit numbers of all local air district permits issued for the facility or equipment, and an identification of permit terms that ensure compliance with the terms of this subarticle, or an explanation of why such terms are not included.

-An attestation that all information provided in the registration is provided by a party authorized by the owner or operator to do so, and that the information is true and correct.
+An attestation that all information provided about the facility and equipment is provided by a party authorized by the owner or operator to do so, and that the information is true and correct.

-Updates to these reports, recording any changes in this information, must be filed with ARB, or, as relevant, with the local air district no later than January 1 of the calendar year after the year in which any information required by this subarticle has changed.
+Updates to these reports, recording any changes in this information, shall be filed with CARB, or, as relevant, with the local air district no later than July 1 of the calendar year after the year in which any information required by this subarticle has changed.
+Updates to CARB shall be submitted through the California Electronic Greenhouse Gas Reporting Tool (Cal e-GGRT).

+Changes in ownership of facilities that are regulated by this subarticle shall be e-mailed electronically to CARB within 30 days of the change with the subject line “O&G Change of Ownership” to oilandgas@arb.ca.gov in addition to being submitted through the California Electronic Greenhouse Gas Reporting Tool (Cal e-GGRT).
+The notification shall include the date the change in ownership occurred.

-Owners or operators of equipment subject to this subarticle must comply with all the requirements of sections 95666, 95667, 95668, 95669, 95670, 95671, 95672, 95673, and 95674 of this subarticle, regardless of whether or not they have complied with the permitting and registration requirements of this section.
+Owners or operators of equipment subject to this subarticle shall comply with all the requirements of sections 95666, 95667, 95668, 95669, 95669.1, 95670, 95670.1, 95671, 95672, 95673, and 95674 of this subarticle, regardless of whether or not they have complied with the permitting and facility and equipment reporting requirements of this section.

+Rounding

+For enforcement purposes, significant figures will not be used.
+For example, an API gravity of 19.9999 would be considered less than 20.
+Similarly, an emission rate of 10.0001 metric tons per year of methane would be considered greater than 10.

-Note: Authority cited: Sections 38510, 38562, 39600, 39601, 39603, 39607 and 41511, Health and Safety Code.
+Note: Authority cited: Sections 38510, 38562, 38566, 39600, 39601, 39603, 39607 and 41511, Health and Safety Code.
 Reference: Sections 38551, 38560, 39600, 40701, 40702, 41511, 42300, 42301 and 42311, Health and Safety Code.

 95675.
 Enforcement.